-At one point, Paddlefish could be found in abundance throughout the continental United States, from the basins of Texas and Missouri all the way north to Montana and Tennessee and east to New York.
+At one point, Paddlefish, or Spoonbill, could be found in abundance throughout the continental United States, from the basins of Texas and Missouri all the way north to Montana and Tennessee and east to New York.

 Now that Paddlefish are under threat, regulations have been placed to prevent further overfishing.
 Still, the population is fairly robust, and the production of Paddlefish roe is still fully operational across the states.

 The Paddlefish roe itself is certainly a price performer as a cousin to the real thing if you’re willing to sacrifice the experience of true caviar.
 The beads are small and crunchy with a steely grey exterior, making it an excellent choice for hosting large parties or experimenting with roe in the kitchen.

 The taste of Paddlefish roe is not up to par, however, with Hackleback caviar or the elite caviars that typically take the spotlight.
 Rather than sweet and buttery, the flavors are more earthy and herbal.